gbmhunter/blog/content/electronics/components/transistors/mosfets/index.md

 *The section is in notes format and needs tidying up.*

-When a MOSFET switches from OFF to ON, it will always go through a linear region.

-Hot-swap circuits.

-SOA plot, logarithmic axes (both x and y).
+A MOSFET's SOA (_Safe Operating Area_) is usually shown as a graph in the datasheet.
+The SOA graph shows which combinations of drain-source voltages and drain currents are safe and which will likely damage the MOSFET.
+The graph takes into account steady-state operating conditions (i.e. infinite DC current) and also pulse operation.
+Different areas are provided for current pulses of different lengths.
+SOA graphs are particular important to understand for hot-swap circuits.

 Transient thermal impedance plot.
 This is a plot which shows how the effective thermal impedance of the MOSFET changes with a time-limited pulse of power (voltage x current).
 The thermal impedance reduces as the pulse period becomes shorter and shorter (these graphs usually show the change between 1us and 1s).

-For moderate Vds voltages, manufacturers determine the lines on the SOA plot from the transient thermal impedance plot.
+For moderate `\(V_{DS}\)` voltages, manufacturers determine the lines on the SOA plot from the transient thermal impedance plot.

-_Spirito effect_: Named after Professor Paolo Spirito who showed that as MOSFET manufacturers have pushed for lower and lower Rds(on) values, they have also inadvertently increased the tendency for a MOSFET to fail by forming unstable hot spots.
+_Spirito effect_: Named after electronic engineer and professor [Paolo Spirito](https://ieeexplore.ieee.org/author/37282676100) who showed that as MOSFET manufacturers have pushed for lower and lower `\(R_{DS(on)}\)` values, they have also inadvertently increased the tendency for a MOSFET to fail by forming unstable hot spots.
 Modern-day high-spec MOSFETs are actually made of from an array of MOSFET cells on the silicon with their sources, drains and gates connected in parallel.
 As some cells become hotter, their threshold voltage decreases relative to the other cells, and then they conduct more current, which can lead to a thermal runaway effect, destroying the MOSFET.
+High-density trench-style MOSFETs are effected the most[^electronic-design-the-spirito-effect].

 The Spirito effect is observed at high Vds voltages and low Id currents.
 High Vds voltages because this results in a greater change in cell power as the cell current changes.
 Low Id because this gives the cells more time to thermally runaway -- at higher currents the individual cells do not get a chance to thermally runaway since the entire package quickly hits it's thermal limit.